Tulika Mehrotra

-Tulika Mehrotra is a technology executive and author.
+Tulika Mehrotra is an American technology executive and author.
+Her novels Delhi Stopover and Crashing B-Town, published by Penguin Books, were bestsellers in India.

-Biography
+Early life and education

 Tulika Mehrotra is based in Chicago.
-She was born in Lucknow and is fluent in Hindi.
-Currently, she is the Chief Digital Officer of Peterson Technology Partners.
+She was born in Lucknow, Uttar Pradesh, India and is fluent in Hindi.

 She received her bachelor's degree in finance from the University of Illinois at Urbana–Champaign During her undergraduate studies, she studied abroad at the University of Reading at the ICMA Business School in England.

-For graduate studies, she attended the European Institute of Design (Istituto Europeo di Design) in Milan, Italy where she received her master's degree in Fashion Design.
+For graduate studies, she attended the European Institute of Design (Istituto Europeo di Design) in Milan, Italy where she received her master's degree in fashion design.
 After completing her degree, she lived in Paris where she briefly studied French.

+Career

 After a corporate career that began in the fashion industry in New York and transitioned to media in Los Angeles, Tulika focused her attention on writing.
 Her first two novels were published by Penguin Publishers.

 Tulika has also written for various magazines including Harper's Bazaar, Elle, Vogue, Grazia, India Today and Men's Health.
-Tulika is an expert in storytelling for business, digital strategy and communications.